Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

 The Recordset's Seek() method is used for search operations on the Table.
-One of the Indexes should be active before Seek() operation can be executed.
+One of the Indexes should be active before the Seek() operation can be executed.

 When the Index is defined with more than one field, then search keys must be separated with commas in the Seek() method.
 Let us modify the above program to provide multiple values for the Index Keys in the Seek method, assuming that FirstName and LastName fields are the members of MyIndex.